Native American Facts For Kids was written for young people learning about the Kickapoos for school or home-schooling reports. We encourage

 Kickapoo wickiup and some

-more information about wickiups and other Indian brush shelters.
+more information about wickiups and other Native brush shelters.

 Kickapoo Indians in Mexico still live in traditonal homes like these today, but most American Kickapoos